Augustus (reign: 27 BC - 14 AD)

-Titus was Vespasian's son and he had fought with his father during the First Jewish-Roman War.
-His reign was pretty short as he died from an illness (a severe fever) in 81 A.D..
-Titus completed the construction of the Colosseum and organized games that lasted for one hundred days.
-These games actually celebrated the victory over the Jews and re-enacted battles, including naval battles inside the giant Colosseum.
-Gladiators fought to death and there were also impressive chariot races.
-Titus built many roads throughout the empire and fortifications in what is today Germany and Northern England.
+Vespasian's son, Titus, fought alongside his father during the First Jewish-Roman War.
+He completed the construction of the Colosseum and organized games that lasted for a hundred days, celebrating the victory over the Jews.
+His reign was short-lived, as he died from an illness in 81 A.D.
+Titus built roads throughout the empire and fortifications in what is now Germany and Northern England.

 Domitian (81 - 96 AD)

-Dominitian was a totalitarian emperor during the Roman Principate who wanted to become the new Augustus.
-He wanted to establish the cult of himself, by comparing him to the Gods.
-He wanted to be called Dominus et Deus which means Master and God in latin.
-The Roman aristocracy didn't like him and he eventually was murdered by a conspiracy.
+Domitian was a totalitarian emperor of the Roman Principate who sought to establish a cult of personality by comparing himself to the Gods.
+He wanted to be known as Dominus et Deus, which means Master and God in Latin.
+The Roman aristocracy did not approve of him, and he was eventually murdered by a conspiracy.

-The Nerva-Antonine dynasty was a good period for Rome during the Roman Principate.
-It was a stable period with no civil wars and no military defeats abroad.
-During this period, the Roman Empire reached its apex in terms of territory and its economy was thriving.
+The Nerva-Antonine dynasty was a prosperous period for Rome during the Roman Principate, marked by stability with no civil wars or military defeats abroad.
+During this period, the Roman Empire achieved its peak in terms of territory and its economy flourished.
 The provinces in the Empire were more united.
-Emperors were selected based on their qualities and not their bloodline which is remarkable for that time.
-Also the constitution was respected and reverred and the Senate had more authority.
+Emperors were selected based on their qualities rather than their bloodline, which was remarkable for that time.
+Additionally, the constitution was respected and revered, and the Senate held more authority.

 Nerva (reign: 96- 98 AD)

-Nerva was selected and appointed by the Senate.
-Nerva was of noble ancestry.
-He had previously been an advisor during Nero's reign and the Flavian dynasty.
-Nerva restored many of the freedoms that were supressed by Dominitian and Rome's economy was thriving under his rule.
+Nerva was appointed by the Senate and was of noble ancestry.
+He had previously served as an advisor during Nero's reign and the Flavian dynasty.
+Nerva restored many of the freedoms that were suppressed under Domitian, and Rome's economy thrived under his rule.

 Trajan (reign: 98 - 117 AD)

-Nerva had named general Trajan as his heir.
-Trajan was a popular general in the Roman Principate.
-He became the first emperor of non-Italian descent.
-His family was from Hispania and was not patrician.
-Romans were very enthusiastic about Trajan in part because of his victories as a general.
+Nerva named general Trajan as his successor.
+Trajan was a popular general in the Roman Principate and became the first emperor of non-Italian descent.
+His family hailed from Hispania and was not patrician.
+Romans were very enthusiastic about Trajan, in part because of his victories as a general.

-Trajan turned out to be a good emperor.
-He followed on Nerva's policy by reinstoring many of the freedoms lost under Domitian.
-Many people were freed, private property that had been confiscated during Domitian's reign was returned.
-Trajan is also remembered for all the construction works under his reign, for example: the Trajan Market, the Trajan Forum and Trajan's column, noting that all these buildings dating from the Roman Principate can be seen today.
+Trajan was also a good emperor.
+He continued Nerva's policies by reinstating many of the freedoms lost under Domitian.
+Many people were freed, and private property that had been confiscated during Domitian's reign was returned.
+Trajan is also remembered for his construction works, including the Trajan Market, the Trajan Forum, and Trajan's Column, all dating from the Roman Principate and still visible today.
 He also built a large bridge over the Danube in Dacia.

-Trajan managed to conquer Dacia, a kingdom which had humiliated Domitian in the past.
-There were two Dacian wars: in the First Dacian War (101-102 AD) Dacia became a client state; in the Second Dacian War (105-106 AD) the Dacian army was completely destroyed and Dacia became part of the Roman Empire.
-Trajan also integrated another client state to the Empire: the state of Nabatea (located in today's southern Syria and northern Jordan).
-He also conquered Parthia (located in today's north-eastern Iran).
-Trajan went to war with Parthia over Armenia.
-Rome and Parthia shared control of Armenia.
-Parthia appointed a king that Rome did not like and as a result Trajan declared war.
-In 113, Roman troops entered Armenia and removed the king.
-In 115, Trajan entered Mesopotamia and conquered the cities of Nisibis ad Batnae.
-In 116, he conquered Seleucia and then Ctesiphon which was the capital of Parthia.
+Trajan managed to conquer Dacia, a kingdom that had humiliated Domitian in the past.
+In the First Dacian War (101-102 AD), Dacia became a client state, and in the Second Dacian War (105-106 AD), the Dacian army was completely destroyed, making Dacia a part of the Roman Empire.
+Trajan also integrated another client state, the state of Nabatea, located in today's southern Syria and northern Jordan, and conquered Parthia, located in today's north-eastern Iran, over Armenia.
 In 117, Trajan died of an illness.